₹8500 + 5% GST

 Indrahar Pass is a mountain pass in the Dhauladhar range of the Himalayas.
 Located at an altitude of 4342 metres/14,245 ft above the mean sea level, near the tourist town of Dharamshala in Himachal Pradesh.
 Indrahar pass forms the border between Kangra and Chamba districts.
 The trek starts from the small town, Mcleodganj, situated in the outskirts of Dharamshala and goes up to Indrahar Pass.
 The trail passes through the famous Triund, Ilaqa Pass and Lahesh Caves.
 The ridges over the Dhauladhar do not lend themselves to easy trekking.
 Trek to the Indrahar pass is no exception, even though it follows one of the more established trails used by the Gaddi shepherds en route to their summer grazing pastures in the upper Ravi Valley and Lahaul.
-The ascent to the Indrahar Pass involves a continual climb often over scree or boulders.
+The ascent to the Indrahar Pass involves a continual climb often over scree or boulders which needs a good fitness level even though it is an easy trek ideal for both beginners and experienced trekkers alike.
 In the south are spectacular views of the Indian plains; to the north is the sacred peak of Mani Mahesh Kailash and the snowcapped Pir Panjal Range.
+Stay on this page for everything you need to know about the Indrahar Pass trek including Indrahar Pass route map, itinerary, temperature chart, photos, videos, and reviews.
+Scroll to the end to read Indrahar Pass trek blogs.

 This trek is ideal for both beginners and experienced trekkers.
 For novice, it is a great start to enter the world of trekking.
 It can get a bit rigorous for the first timers.
 Therefore, it is recommended to the first timers to maintain a good physical stamina and read extensively.
 Any experienced trekker would love to go on this weekend trek for the love of its views and trekking.